LukePappa/Ourism/text.md

-The entire cosmos subjectively perceives the world-branch in which it reaches the highest state of being: everlasting and perfect fulfillment in the act of existing itself, or Ennea.
+The entire universe subjectively perceives the world-branch in which it reaches the highest state of being: everlasting and perfect fulfillment in the act of existing itself, or Ennea.
 To cultivate Ennea, simply be.